 3. Hotel Fasano Rio de Janeiro

-This casually elegant hideaway offers 89 rooms and suites with private terraces, Wi-Fi and plasma televisions; a rooftop infinity swimming pool; spa treatments; beach service; and a decidedly stylish ambiance, thanks to Starck’s and Fasano’s thoughtfully chosen furnishings.
+This casually elegant hideaway offers 89 rooms and suites with private terraces, Wi-Fi, and plasma televisions.
+Facilities include a rooftop infinity swimming pool, spa treatments, beach service, and a decidedly stylish ambiance, thanks to Starck’s and Fasano’s thoughtfully chosen furnishings.